 The paleo diet avoids grains, refined sugars, and dairy, and instead, relies on animal proteins and fresh produce.
 The idea is to eat like our earliest ancestors ate, those hunters and gatherers who came along before farming practices were refined.
 Even though there probably weren’t a lot of cocktail parties 10,000 years ago, today’s paleo eaters can still enjoy finger foods and appetizers with these delicious recipes.

 Keep your hunger at bay before the main course with this hearty appetizer.
 This recipe calls for mouthwatering bacon bathed in paleo-friendly garlic mayonnaise.
 Scoop it up with artichoke leaves instead of chips or bread.
-A medium artichoke gives you 10 grams of fiber for just 64 calories.
+A medium

 The paleo diet is high in protein but still values fresh produce.
 This recipe combines all that with protein-rich eggs and avocados to make a savory guacamole.
 Though avocados are abundantly rich in many nutrients, the combination of monounsaturated fats, fiber, potassium, and phytosterols confer many heart health benefits when consumed.